r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

+= 1.0.35.1 [Nov 14, 2019] =
+* Added an option to show Snippet reviews before and after the content on the frontend for the allowed types
+* Added default Advanced Robots to all the existing/older posts
+* Fixed a JS error when WooCommerce or iTheme Security plugins were active
+* Fixed CMB2 multiple dependencies Array not working since v1.0.35 version
+* Fixed an error in the MedicalClinic Schema related to non-existent of an image on a page
+* Fixed an issue with the Sitemap where it was incorrectly adding a trailing slash on some installations where the URL of the website was left blank in General settings
+* Fixed some PHP warnings
+* Fixed an issue with the fetching of data from Google Search Console on some installations
+* Fixed CSS issues related to WordPress 5.3

 = 1.0.35 [Nov 09, 2019] =
 * Improved the Setup Wizard to be more straightforward with lesser options
 * Improved Google Search Console module by adding oAuth 2.0, separate client and API wrappers, etc.